 Here the credits, deductions, losses, and income are passed onto the shareholders.
 S corporations leverage the Subchapter S of the federal internal revenue code.

-The Subchapter S enables them to avoid the taxation of corporate income both at the state and the national level.
+The Subchapter S enables them to avoid corporate income taxation at the state and the national level.

 If you need liability protection and limiting the number of shareholders is not an issue for you, S corporation is a viable choice.

 Along with offering some tax benefits, this entity separates the owner’s assets from his/her organization’s debts.
-S corp may not be a suitable option for you in case you are seeking venture capital.
+S corp may not be a suitable option for you if you seek venture capital.

 Limited Liability Corporation, or LLC, is perhaps a hybrid business entity.
 It enables the owners to enjoy the benefits of partnership as well as corporate business entities.

 The business owners are protected from personal liability.
-They may choose how they are willing to be taxed – as individuals or as a corporation.
+They may choose how they are willing to be taxed – individuals or corporations.

 Choosing the right business entity